zoobzio/soy/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of cereal seriously.
+We take the security of soy seriously.
 If you have discovered a security vulnerability in this project, please report it responsibly.

 ### How to Report